JannuMies/reducer/README.md

 reducer
 =======

-Java implementation of  Visvalingam-Wyat-algorithm for 2D point lists.
+Java implementation of  Visvalingam-Whyatt-algorithm for 2D point lists.